Running for Premature Babies Foundation is a charitable foundation dedicated to giving premature babies a better chance of survival.

 In Australia, 1 in 12 babies are born prematurely, which equates to 26,000 babies every year.
 Many of these babies require Neonatal Intensive Care, which is one of the most expensive parts of health care.
 Caring for a premature baby can cost anywhere between $3,500 and $10,000 per day.

 Running for Premature Babies is proud to be able to support the equipment and research needs of Neonatal Intensive Care Units (NICUs) so our brilliant Neonatologists and Neonatal nurses can give premature babies a better chance of survival.

-Since 2007, Running for Premature Babies has raised over $4 million for life-saving equipment and research at the Royal Hospital for Women’s NICU in Sydney and the Neonatal Unit in Alice Springs Hospital and a NeoNatal Trasport vehicle in Brisbane.
+Since 2007, Running for Premature Babies has raised over $4 million for life-saving equipment and research for Neonatal Intensive Care Units at Sydney's Royal Hospital for Women, the Royal Brisbane & Women's Hospital, the Queensland NeoRESQ premature baby retrieval service, the Bundaberg hospital, the Alice Springs Hospital and the Flinders Medical Centre, Adelaide.

 If you are interested in starting a Running for Premature Babies running community in your local town to support a NICU please contact us

 - Parents of premature babies running to support each other amid coronavirus pandemic